This module displays a graphic map representation of the USD prices correlations from last week.

 As you can see, there's a lot of information on this graph : lot of dots, lot of links.
 You shouldn't try to analyse each connection individually : the task would be difficult as the module hasn't been built for that, and maybe it won't be so relevant as the noise in prices data is not always meaningful and individual correlations can be quite sensitive to this noise.

 The idea is to take advantage of the mechanical simulation to interpret the resulting positions of the coins : the more coins are close to one another, the more they have been correlated the past week.
-The graph sometimes brings out clusters that can help you understand how coins evolve together.
+The graph sometimes brings out clusters that allow to very quickly detect common tendencies between coins, and thus give you some good leads to find out what common denominators shaped the market recently.
 Don't hesitate to play around with the graph (you can click and drag the dots) and see how it responds.

 For example, on the above screenshot you easily see different clusters, they represent similar price evolution from last week.
 You'll find below the corresponding prices chart that confirms that conclusion and will help you visualize the meaning of the cluster map :